s5uishida/simple_measurement_of_upf_performance_9/README.md

 ## Changelog (summary)

+- [2025.06.10] Measured the UpLink latency again.
-- [2025.06.9] Initial release.
+- [2025.06.09] Initial release.
 This measurement is an update of the measurement below, adding a latency measurement.
   [Simple Measurement of UPF Performance 6](https://github.com/s5uishida/simple_measurement_of_upf_performance_6)